MAC-11

-The MAC-11 (Military Armament Corporation Model 11) is a machine pistol developed by American firearm designer Gordon Ingram at the Military Armament Corporation (MAC) during the 1970s in Powder Springs, Georgia, United States.
+The Military Armament Corporation Model 11, officially abbreviated as "M11" or "M-11", and commonly known as the MAC-11, is a machine pistol/submachine gun developed by American firearm designer Gordon Ingram at the Military Armament Corporation (MAC) during the 1970s in Powder Springs, Georgia, United States.
 The weapon is a sub-compact version of the Model 10 (MAC-10), and is chambered to fire the smaller .380 ACP round.

 This weapon is sometimes confused with the Sylvia & Wayne Daniels M-11/9, its successor the Leinad PM-11, or the Vulcan M-11-9, both of which are later variants of the MAC chambered for the 9 mm Parabellum cartridge.
 Cobray also made a .380 ACP variant called the M12.

 Design

 Operation

 Like the larger M-10, the M-11 has iron sights with the rear pinhole sight welded to the receiver.
 These sights are for use with the folding stock, as using them without the stock is nearly useless because of the initial jump of the weapon due to its heavy, open-bolt design.
 The M-11A1 also has two safety features which are also found on the Model 10A1.
 The charging handle rotates to 90 degrees to lock the bolt in the forward position thus preventing the weapon from being cocked.
-The second safety is a slider which is pushed forward to lock the trigger, which in turn pins the bolt to the rear (cocked) position.
+The second safety is a slider that is pushed forward to lock the trigger, which in turn pins the bolt to the rear (cocked) position.
 This prevents the weapon from discharging even when dropped, which is not uncommon with an open-bolt design.

 Performance

-The rate of fire of the M-11A1 is one of the biggest complaints on the firearm.
-Listed as 1,200 rpm (rounds per minute), the MAC-11 is capable of emptying the entire 32-round magazine in less than two seconds, which many users view as a drawback.
-Rate of fire will also vary depending on the weight of bullets used.
-The gun also has a selector switch that allows it to fire only one round at a time in the semi-automatic mode.
+The rate of fire of the M-11A1 is one of the biggest complaints about the firearm.
+Listed as 1,200 rounds per minute, the MAC-11's high cyclic rate is able to empty the entire 32-round magazine in about two seconds, which many users view as a drawback.
+Extreme trigger discipline is required to discharge short bursts, which are required for combat effectiveness.
+Without proper training, the natural tendency of the inexperienced shooter is to hold down the trigger, discharging the entire magazine, often with poor accuracy due to recoil.
+The rate of fire also varies depending on the weight of bullets used.
+The gun also has a selector switch that allows it to fire only one round at a time in semi-automatic mode.

-Noting the weapon's poor accuracy, in the 1970s International Association of Police Chiefs weapons researcher David Steele described the MAC series as "fit only for combat in a phone booth."
+Noting the weapon's poor accuracy, in the 1970s International Association of Police Chiefs weapons researcher David Steele described the MAC series as "fit only for combat in a phone booth".

 The M-11 is the least common version in the MAC family of firearms.
-At the MAC-11's high cyclic rate, extreme trigger discipline is required to discharge short bursts, which are required for combat effectiveness.
-Without proper training, the natural tendency of the inexperienced shooter is to hold down the trigger, discharging the entire magazine in little more than two seconds, often with poor accuracy due to recoil.